jajvirta/jajvirta/TDD-sleep.md

        time of day

 Right after waking up, the alertness quickly rises.
-Then we experience a considerable drop in alertness typically during the afternoon --"siesta time"--.
-Then we continue to feel more awake late into the evening until our sleeping hormones kick in and we crash into sleep again.
+Then we experience a considerable drop in alertness typically during the afternoon, at "siesta time".
+Then we continue to feel more and more awake late into the evening.
+Only until our sleep hormones start to kick in and we crash into sleep again.

 The exact shape of the curve and its position relative to the clock depends primarily on long-term sleep amount and the time the person woke up.
 The